 Another potential bone-boosting food: Onions.
 “One study found that a compound in white onions reduced bone breakdown in animal studies, but this has not yet been studied in humans,” Palinski-Wade says.
 In the rodent study, those fed one gram of dry onion daily experienced a 20 percent reduction in the bone breakdown process that can lead to osteoporosis.
 “Adding onion into the diet can be a great way to boost your intake of vegetables each day, so a potential bone benefit can be even more helpful to overall health,” Palinski-Wade says.
-Find out more health benefits of onions.

 Don’t overdo protein

 When it comes to protein, stick to the recommended daily allowance of 50 grams daily for women, 63 grams for men—many Americans eat twice that much, but high protein intake can increase the amount of calcium excreted from the bones, as that’s a natural part of the body digesting calcium.
 “Diets very high in protein may increase calcium losses in the urine, which can weaken bones over time,” Palinski-Wade says.
 “Aim to keep your protein intake between 15 and 30 percent of total calories, especially if you are already at risk for osteoporosis.”